mozman/dxfgrabber/docs/index.rst

 *dxfgrabber* is a Python library to grab information from DXF drawings - all DXF versions supported.

-Python compatibility: *dxfgrabber* is tested with CPython 2.7, CPython3.4 and PyPy.
+Python compatibility: *dxfgrabber* is tested with CPython 2.7, CPython 3.4, CPython 3.5 and PyPy.

 License: *dxfgrabber* is licensed under the MIT license.